 Mapping Your Content Strategy to the Customer Journey

 When it comes to the customer journey, finding and reaching your destination is a whole lot easier when guided by a map.
 The same goes for achieving your goals in content strategy.
 But before you dive into it, you first have to understand who your audience is, and this includes identifying their needs, wants, and pain points, as well as the questions they’d most likely ask themselves even before seeking the solutions you offer through your content.
-All of this ties back to effective customer journey management.
+All of this ties back to effective customer journey management and digital customer journey mapping.

 Customer journey mapping increases ROI from marketing activities by 54% on average.
 (Adobe)